First Parish of Sudbury

 First Parish of Sudbury refers to both an historic meetinghouse and a Unitarian Universalist congregation in Sudbury, Massachusetts, United States.
 The meetinghouse was built in 1797 on the site of the first meetinghouse built on the west side on the Sudbury River.
 The meetinghouse was designed by Captain Thomson and built at a cost of $6,025.93.
 It was paid for by the Town of Sudbury to be the meetinghouse for both Town Meetings and parish worship.
+Some documents use "in" instead of "of" as in First Parish in Sudbury.